ooRexx logo

 123: exit

-All content © Ruurd Idenburg, 2007–, except where marked otherwise.
+All content © Ruurd Idenburg, 2007–2025, except where marked otherwise.
 All rights reserved.
 This page is primarily for non-commercial use only.
 The Idenburg website records no personal information and sets no ‘cookies’.
-This site is hosted on a VPS(Virtual Private System) rented from Transip.nl, a Dutch company, falling under Dutch (privacy) laws (I think).
+This site is hosted on my on server at my home, falling under Dutch (privacy) laws.